-The sociology and anthropology majors are available as bachelor of arts or bachelor of science degrees.
-See page 5 for degree requirements.
+The sociology and anthropology majors are available as bachelor of arts or bachelor of science degrees, as defined in the section on degree requirements for all majors in this course catalog.

 The Department of Sociology and Anthropology (SOAN) offers courses in two distinct major-related categories which are identified accordingly: those supporting only sociology (SOCL) and those supporting only anthropology (ANTH).
 Courses serving both areas (the bulk of the curriculum) are designated SOAN.